Cross-hospital Sepsis Early Detection via Semi-supervised Optimal Transport with Self-paced Ensemble: Introduction

-(3) By conducting the experiments on the two transfer directions between two open clinical datasets, MIMIC and Challenge, we have verified that our proposed \textit{SPSSOT}, with only 1\% labeled data in the target domain, can increase the AUC values by at least 6\% and 4\%, compared to state-of-the-art transfer learning methods \cite{damodaran2018deepjdot}.
-Also, as the number of labeled samples in the target domain decreases, our method works stably and outperforms existing methods.
+(3) By conducting the experiments on mutual transfer between two open clinical datasets, MIMIC and Challenge, we have validated \method to improve the AUC values by at least 3\% and 1\% with only 1\% labeled data in the target domain compared to state-of-the-art transfer learning methods \cite{saito2019semi,9578015,Yoon_2022_WACV}.